 - Results: summarise the results of the research

 - Maximum length of 2750 characters (excl. title & author block, INCLUDING spaces).

 - You can insert special characters (Greek or scientific characters) via the text editing bar or by copy-paste into the text box.

 - Abbreviations may be used if standard or if spelled out and defined at the first use (put in parentheses immediately after the first mention of a term or phrase).
 Compounds should be mentioned with the generic name, in lower cases.

-- Abstracts may include tables (incl. in max. count of 2750 characters) and graphics and pictures (max.
+- Abstracts may include graphics and pictures (max.
 4 per abstract).
 Tables can be added only as picture file.

 - The max. size of an image is 1,5 MB and 800x800 pixels.